-Being afraid of going to the dentist, is nothing to be ashamed of, many people suffer from dental anxiety or a dental phobia.
+Being afraid of going to the dentist is nothing to be ashamed of, as many people suffer from dental anxiety or a dental phobia.
 Anxiety before and during a dental appointment is not uncommon, but with the help of our support team we will do everything we can to help reduce your fears.
 We will discuss your feelings, concerns and needs to help reduce your anxiety.

 Root canal therapy has a bad reputation when it comes to dental treatment.
 However Root Canal Therapy should be no more uncomfortable than any other dental treatment, like a regular filling.
 We can never guarantee you will never feel any pain, however we would never continue with treatment if you had any discomfort.

 Teeth sensitivity occurs when the outer layer of your tooth becomes thin or when your gums recedes back exposing the underlying tooth structure.
 When you have sensitive teeth, activities such as consuming hot, cold, sweet or acidic foods and drinks or breathing in cold air can cause sharp, temporary tooth pain.
 There are many reasons why you may be suffering from tooth sensitivity, such as brushing your teeth too hard, tooth decay near the gum line, gum disease, aging and cracked fillings.
 Please contact us to find out your best treatment options.

 Do the colour of your teeth bother you?
 Too yellowed or stained?
 Are you embarrassed to smile?
 Teeth whitening can help with discoloured and stained teeth, it lightens the pigmentation within the outer layer of your teeth.
 At Red Hill Dental we use in-chair Zoom!
-Teeth whitening or a take-home teeth whitening kit.
+Teeth Whitening or a take-home teeth whitening kit.

 There are many different types of braces including traditional metal braces and Invisalign (invisible/clear orthodontic appliances).
 To find out more, call us by clicking here to arrange a consultation for braces.

 Invisalign is clear orthodontic system that is virtually invisible.
 Invisalign treatment consists of a series of clear removable aligners that you wear over your teeth that you change every two weeks.
-As you replace each aligner, your teeth will move – little by little, week by week – until they have straightened to the final position.
+As you replace each aligner, your teeth will move – little by little, week by week, until they have straightened to the final position.

 Invisalign is just one way to straighten your misaligned teeth or correct your bite issues.
 For more information please give us a call by clicking here.